josevnz/home_nmap/tutorial/README.md

     (ALL) NOPASSWD: ALL
 ```

 Next will do a quick scan of our local network (in this example is 192.168.1.0/24); I used the _-v (verbose)_ flag to get some progress feedback while scanning for all the ports while also doing OS fingerprinting (-O).
-I saved the execution of the Nmap run to an XML file (-oX), which NMAP can use to resume execution if it gets interrupted (--resume):
+I saved the execution of the Nmap run to an XML file (-oX), which Nmap can use to resume execution if it gets interrupted (--resume):

 ```shell=
 # In case the scan is interrupted: nmap --resume $HOME/home_scan.xml